honojs/website/content/docs/getting-started/bun.md

 To install `bun` command, follow the instruction in [the official web site](https://bun.sh).

-### `bun install`
+### `bun add`

-Make the project directory, move into it, and run `bun install` command to install Hono from npm registry.
+Make the project directory, move into it, and run `bun add` command to install Hono from npm registry.

 ```
-bun install hono
+bun add hono
 ```

 ## 2. Hello World